 By Daniel Hoyt, Head of Model Validation, Euroclear

-What, for you, are the benefits of attending a conference like the ‘Model Risk Management Europe” and what can attendees expect to learn from your session?
+What, for you, are the benefits of attending a conference like the ‘Model Risk Management Europe’ and what have attendees learnt from your session?

 It is always helpful to meet with other model risk management professionals to get another perspective on how this relatively new discipline is evolving in different organisations.
 Although all of our institutions are unique and face their own challenges, I believe that we can always find something to take away.
 This is a particularly important thing to remember when coming from a slightly exotic segment of the financial industry, namely the world of central securities depositories.

 Time will tell what people actually take away from my session.
-Although the definition of ‘model’ has been a topic for some time now, I think there are still some interesting points to explore.
+Although the definition of ‘model’ has been a topic for some time now, I think there were still some interesting points to explore.
 On one hand there are new types of models – or should I say potential models – to consider.
 Also there is the important question of what happens to things which are not models.
-I hope to discuss these topics and maybe trigger some fruitful discussions on these topics.
+I hope that I triggered some fruitful discussions on these topics.

 How does US model definition of model risk impact inventory and treatment of models across the institution?

 One positive effect of the broad model definition in SR 11-7 was that it expanded management’s attention beyond the pricing and capital models which had traditionally been the focus of model governance.
 This is to be welcomed, as banks use many very important models which do not fit neatly into these two categories.
 It is possible that model governance would have naturally expanded to include such models, but SR 11-7certainly helped the process along.